Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 The main types are external attacks and insider threats.
 Accidental exposure through misconfigured databases is a third category.
 External attacks account for most breaches.
 But insider incidents often expose the most sensitive data because insiders already have access.

-The CAM4 breach in 2020 exposed 10.88 billion records, making it the largest breach by record count.
-The Yahoo breach in 2013 affected 3 billion accounts, making it the largest by user impact.
+The CAM4 breach in 2020 exposed 10.88 billion records.
+That’s the largest breach by record count.
+The Yahoo breach in 2013 affected 3 billion accounts and is the largest by user impact.
 National Public Data’s 2024 breach exposed 2.9 billion records including Social Security numbers.

 A data breach occurs when unauthorized parties access sensitive information.
 This includes external attackers breaking in and employees leaking data.
 Accidental exposure through misconfigured systems also counts.
 Even if data is accessed but not exfiltrated, it still qualifies as a breach and may trigger notification requirements.